 In this article, we’ll look at a few mission statement examples, which you will find below:

-- Mission statement examples
+- Amazon Mission Statement

 Why does a mission statement matter?

 Business isn’t done for the sake of it.
 Of course, making money is a crucial element of making business, but an organization also exists to create a culture and push its core values and beliefs into the world.

-As highlighted in the report “there continues to be a stark mismatch between what millennials believe responsible businesses should achieve and what they perceive businesses’ actual priorities to be” and if that is not enough three-quarters of the responders “see businesses around the world focusing on their own agendas rather than considering the wider society.”
+As highlighted in the report, “there continues to be a stark mismatch between what millennials believe responsible businesses should achieve and what they perceive businesses’ actual priorities to be,” and if that is not enough, three-quarters of the responders “see businesses around the world focusing on their own agendas rather than considering the wider society.”

-As the same report shows “good pay and positive cultures are most likely to attract both millennials and Gen Z, but diversity/inclusion and flexibility are important keys to keeping them happy.“
+As the same report shows, “good pay and positive cultures are most likely to attract both millennials and Gen Z, but diversity/inclusion and flexibility are important keys to keeping them happy.“

 Do you need to have a mission statement?

 While a larger an organization the more it might need a mission statement.
 A mission statement can help startups and small organizations create a strong identity.